-Publisher clearing house is not a newcomer in the market.
-It is 66 years old brand and was in magazine business with a unique selling point.
+The Publishers Clearing House is not a newcomer in the market.
+It is a 66 years old brand and was in the magazine business with a unique selling point.
 They offer multiple subscriptions of magazines under the same roof.

 In 1995 when they announce a $10 million prizes they got all the attention that a magazine company can’t get easily.
-As time goes the prize value increased and they spends around $3 to $10 million of prizes every year.
+As time goes the prize value increased and they spend around $3 to $10 million on prizes every year.
 And why not?
-They are still making a $1 Billion a year as per stated in businessinsider.in
+They are still making $1 Billion a year as stated in businessinsider.in

 So The number one question is answered: Yes they are real and prized are real.

-When they started prize patrol in 1989, they documented visual proof in front of whole us.
+When they started prize patrol in 1989, they documented visual proof in front of the whole of us.
 They started reality TV type video and surprise the winner by visiting their home or workplace.
-They have also included various celebrities like oprah winfrey in prize distribution to gain more and more trust.
+They have also included various celebrities like Oprah Winfrey in prize distribution to gain more and more trust.

 Look at the video

-In this prize patrol clip, they are giving many grand prizes and promoting a sweepstake in which you can win $5000 a week for the lifetime.
+In this prize patrol clip, they are giving many grand prizes and promoting a sweepstake in which you can win $5000 a week for a lifetime.
 Imagine it really change anyone’s life forever.

-They have also spent millions in lawsuit settlement and still making billions.
+They have also spent millions in lawsuit settlements and still making billions.
 So after all odds and government regulation, they somehow managed to continue their business model successfully.
-In one of the news report company representative said PCH has already distributed more than $400 millions of prizes till now and $50 million of fine in various lawsuits.
+In one of the news reports, a company representative said PCH has already distributed more than $400 million of prizes till now and $50 million of fines in various lawsuits.

-Yes, PCH scam really exists.
+Yes, the PCH scam really exists.
 Not from the publisher's house, but there are several people who want to take benefits of your greed.
-They sends a fake letter of winner announcement to a random address, and hope someone to believe it is real.
+They send a fake letter of the winner announcement to a random address and hope someone to believe it is real.

 Here two-letter images are given.
 The real one and the fake one.

-Fake one asks the winner to keep it confidential to avoid a false claims.
+Fake one asks the winner to keep it confidential to avoid false claims.
 It also tells you to ready to pay customs taxes and processing fees.
-It suggest to contact particular agent, who will manage your winning.
+It suggests contacting a particular agent, who will manage your winning.